White House report: Florida is in coronavirus ‘red zone,’ needs to take immediate action

 Two Florida newspapers are suing Governor Ron DeSantis, claiming he did not release the Dec.
 6 report in a timely manner.
 The governor had not responded to the allegations as of Monday.
 DeSantis ruled out additional business restrictions and mask mandates earlier in December.

-“What’s tragic is we actually know what to do, and it’s not being done,” the University of South Florida’s Director of Infections Diseases told 8 On Your Side.
+“What’s tragic is we actually know what to do, and it’s not being done,” Dr. Kami Kim, the University of South Florida’s Director of Infections Diseases told 8 On Your Side.
 “We don’t have to have a whole total lockdown to have a real impact on how many people get sick.”

 The White House taskforce recommends aggressive testing to find asymptomatic individuals, stronger mask wearing policies and closing or reducing capacity at indoor spaces.
 The group also says state and local government should be warning families about gatherings during December holidays.